Yuan Chonghuan: Legacy

 "Listening to the rain" (聽雨) by Yuan Chonghuan, kept at his memorial in Beijing.

 Yuan's name was cleared nearly a century later by the Qianlong Emperor of the Qing dynasty, after conclusive evidence was found in old archives of the Qing imperial court supporting his innocence.
 The Qianlong Emperor tried to express his kindness by searching for and rewarding Yuan's direct descendants, but failed to find any.

 Yuan Chonghuan's son defected from the Ming to the Qing and in 1642 was placed in the Han Chinese Plain White Banner.
-Yuan Chonghuan's sixth generation descendant lived during the Taiping rebellion and was the Qing Jiangsu governor, Fumingga (Fuming'a) (富明阿 フミンガ) (Han Chinese name Yuan Shifu 袁世福, courtesy name Zhi'an 治安).
+Yuan Chonghuan's sixth generation descendant lived during the Taiping rebellion and was the Qing Jiangsu governor, Fumingga (Fuming'a) (富明阿) (Han Chinese name Yuan Shifu 袁世福, courtesy name Zhi'an 治安).
 Despite being a Han Chinese bannerman (漢軍八旗 漢軍八旗) he used a Manchu personal name.
 From 1866 to 1870 the Qing appointed Fumingga as the Jilin governor in Manchuria.
 Fumingga had a son named Shoushan (Shou Shan) (寿山 寿山 (清)) (courtesy name Meifeng 眉峰) born in 1860 in Aigun, Heilongjiang in Manchuria.
 Shoushan along with his younger brother fought in Fengtian and was wounded against the Japanese in the First Sino-Japanese War in 1894.
 His brother died in the war.
 Before that Shoushan spent the last 6 years holding hereditary posts in Beijing.
 After the war he was sent in central China to be appointed to a position in Kaifeng and after that he was sent back to his Aigun hometown as military lieutenant-governor or brigade-general (fudutong).
 He could speak some Russian, had visited Blagoveshchensk and was an Amur native.
 The Qing promoted him to Heilongjiang military governor in January 1900.
 The Fengtian and Jilin governors along with Shoushan all received orders to fight the Russian empire during the Boxer Rebellion in July 1900 from Beijing.
 The war started with Blagoveshchensk being shelled and Aigun being destroyed by the Russians.
 A ceasure was attempted by Shoushan to prevent Qiqihar, the capital of Heilongjiang from being occupied.
 He received no response so Major General Pavel Rennenkampf received Shoushan's surrender on 28 August since no response to the ceasefire proposal was made.
 Shoushan then committed suicide by asking subordinate or a son to kill him by shooting after swallowing gold.
 Because Shoushan was married to a Mongol woman, his body was sent to Inner Mongolia from Qiqihar before the Russians occupied Qiqihar.
 Shoushan called for Heilongjiang to be further colonized by Han people to prevent Russian encroachment.
 Shoushan's Mongol wife was a daughter of the Mongol chief of the Dorbod Banner.
 One of his family members, Yuan Ruizhang (袁瑞昌) who was a northern route barracks officer (北路营官) died in battle against the Tsarist Russian forces in Heihe.